DominicBurkart/turbolift/README.md

 a simple macro, you can organize your project based on the application logic, instead of structuring your code based on where it will run.
-Instead of breaking up your code and tailoring the components to work on a specific distribution platform, you can use regular rust syntax.
+Instead of breaking up your code and tailoring the components to work on a specific distribution platform, you can organize your code however makes the most sense use regular rust syntax to handle distribution.
 This makes adding distribution to an existing program easier, and abstracting away from the target platform decreases tech debt and makes switching (or mixing) platforms much, much easier.